voostindie/markdown-curator/README.md

 This will write information on the selected query (in this case: `timeline`), including the parameters it supports as the query output.

-### `backlinks`

-This is an optional query.
-To use it in your own vault, install the `LinksModule` in your Curator module.

-This query lists all documents that contain a link to this document.

 ### `deadlinks`

 This is an optional query.
 To use it in your own vault, install the `LinksModule` in your Curator module.